 Alabama oakleafs.
 We are blessed.
 Let us plant.
 This is another discovery from the sand hills area of Alabama and one of the smallest of the native oakleaf hydrangeas that we know.
 Hydrangea quercifolia ’Pee Wee’ grows to about 4’ with a wider spread.
 The bloom is a cone of white flowers, the sepals periwinkle like.
 Tardily deciduous with deep red fall foliage if grown in enough sun.
 Early season, sun to bright shade.
 Zones 6-9.

 > Ruby Slippers oakleaf - trade gallon

-> Snow Queen Hydrangea - trade gallon
+> Snow Queen Hydrangea - various sizes